tomas-ravalli/dynamic-pricing-engine/README.md

 The core of this project is the **Decision Engine**, which translates the demand forecast into actionable business recommendations.
 It consists of two key components that work together to support a Human-in-the-Loop (HITL) workflow.

-> For a detailed description of the modeling approach and design choices, please refer to the [Modeling –Extended](reports/modeling-extended.md).
+> For a detailed description of the modeling approach and design choices, please refer to [Modeling –Extended](reports/modeling-extended.md).

 ### 3. Feature Engineering